 Tooth decay happens because of tartar buildup and bacteria.
 These things eat away at the tooth enamel, causing wear and tear that leads to holes in the teeth.
 Seeing your dentist regularly will stop decay, reversing damage, while keeping your teeth healthy as possible.
 It is recommended that you see your dentist every six months.
 Once a year, you’ll have an x-ray done to assess the condition of your teeth, and every time you have a cleaning and exam.

 The next tip is observing good habits at home.
 Brushing and flossing are crucial to your oral health.
 It has probably been drilled into your brain since you were little that brushing and flossing are essential, and it truly is.
 Brushing twice daily and flossing at least once a day is a great guideline to follow.

 If you have children, it’s important that you start them early with their at-home habits.
 When visiting a family dentist, like Image Dental, our dentist can help educate the importance of brushing and how to care for their teeth between office visits properly.

 The health of your teeth is crucial.
 It all begins with the basics, and that is guarding against tooth decay.
 Tooth decay will continue to happen every day.
 It is your job to keep up with brushing and flossing to remove the contaminants that are trying to break down the tooth’s enamel.
 Remember visiting your dentist every six months will be your greatest ally in defense of your teeth and gums.

 Image Dental is proud of your Stockton family dentist.
-Offering cleanings and general dentistry solutions, we can help remove plaque and tartar that contributes to tooth decay.
+Offering cleanings and general dentistry solutions, we can help remove plaque and tartar that contribute to tooth decay.
 If you are looking for a new dentist, you can request an appointment online or call us at (209) 955-1500.